AbishekSathiyan/Udemy_Clone/README.md

 ## Future Improvements
 - Add interactivity using JavaScript for dynamic content and user actions.
-- Implement responsiveness for better viewing on mobile devices.
-- Integrate a backend for real data (e.g., Node.js, Python Flask/Django).
+- Implement a fully functional backend for real data (e.g., Node.js, Python Flask/Django).
 - Include features like user authentication, cart functionality, and search results.
+- Optimize further for accessibility and SEO.

 ---